What is the 9 Right Choices Team Survey?

 There are two good reasons for using this survey:

 - It is an excellent scorecard for tracking actual teamwork progress.
-We recommend conducting it every 3 to 4 months.
+We recommend conducting it every 3 months.

 The summary results help to reinforce positive teamwork gains and to spot negative trends before they become toxic.
 A valuable teamwork tool, indeed!